rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/13_lecture.md

     <stockCheck><productId>381</productId></stockCheck>
     ```
 - STEP 2: so we changed the above XMl code into this
-	- The application performs no particular defenses against XXE attacks, so you can exploit the XXE vulnerability <br>
+	- The application performs no particular defenses against XXE attacks, so u can exploit the XXE vulnerability <br>
 		to retrieve the `/etc/passwd` file by submitting the following XXE payload:
 		```xml
 		<?xml version="1.0" encoding="UTF-8"?>